uvaai/pdp/news/packages/10 packages.md

 We should still add documentation to `conversions.py` and, of course, normally you would try to make the documentation a bit more helpful than in this example, but I suppose you get the point by now.

-## Readme and license
+## README and LICENSE

 We only documented the `my_string_package` package above.
 It is good practice to always document every function you write and every python file you create, even if it is not part of a package.

-When you publish your project you also typically add at least a license and a readme file to the root of your project.
-The license file is a text file called LICENSE.
-It is best to stick to existing license texts (you can find an overview [here](https://choosealicense.com/)).
-The readme file is typically a markdown file called README.md.
+When you publish your project you also typically add at least a LICENSE and a README file to the root of your project.
+The LICENSE file is a text file called `LICENSE`.
+It is best to stick to existing LICENSE texts (you can find an overview [here](https://choosealicense.com/)).

+The README file is typically a markdown file called `README.md`.
 Markdown is a simple markup language that is made popular by the code-sharing platform [GitHub](https://github.com).
-If you're interested in learning Markdown you can find more information [here](https://www.markdownguide.org/).
+If you're interested in learning Markdown you can find more information [here for an explanation](https://www.markdownguide.org/) or [here for an interactive tutorial](https://commonmark.org/help/).
+A README should be a text file that introduces and explains a project.
+It contains information that is commonly required to understand what the project is about.
+It's an easy way to answer questions that your audience will likely have regarding how to install and use your project, and also how to collaborate.

+A README should at least contain:
+- A name for the project
+- A description of the project
+- An explanation of the project contents and structure
+- The name of the author

+But it is common to see other stuff as well.
+Take a look at the GitHub of your favorite Python modules and see if there is more that you would like to add.
+[This website](https://www.makeareadme.com/) offers a basic template and some hints.

+## Structure

 Once you added all these documents you should wind up with a minimal project structure that looks something like this: